 Tuition deposits will be required and they must be paid by November 30, 2020.
 These deposits are not refundable.

 Orientation will be online from December 14-16.
 If you are planning to come to Eugene, please complete your student visa interview by December 1 and book flight tickets to arrive on December 10 or 11 once your visa is approved.

 Course options for students taking online classes from their home countries:

 Students can choose part time (10 hours of ESL or 6-8 credits) or full time (20 hours of ESL or approximately 14 credits).

 Costs for ESL and Credit level classes:

-Your advising team will discuss and recommend your fall classes with you in one of your individual appointments in July!
+Your advisor will discuss and recommend classes in one of your individual appointments before orientation.

 Important things to consider for online classes: